-Our environment supports our community, economy, health and well-being - it's at the heart of everything we do.
+Our environment sustains our community, economy, health and wellbeing.
+It is at the heart of all that we do.

-Our city takes action on climate change, working toward net zero emissions and building resilience in our community, infrastructure and natural spaces.
+Our city acts on climate change to achieve net zero emissions and build resilience in our community, infrastructure and natural areas.

-We protect and enhance our green and blue networks while transforming our city through circular economy solutions.
+We protect, enhance and connect our green and blue networks, and we're transforming our city through circular economy solutions.